Kindziulis

+Examples

+A man is lost in the woods without a compass and is in despair: "How do I know the directions now?"
+Here comes Kindziulis and says: "That's very easy.
+Just stand facing North, then South is behind you, West is on your left and East is on your right!"

 During the Communist times many of them were an element of Communist propaganda:

 A tourist asks, why the Bundestag building is round?

 Here comes Kindziulis and says: Where have you seen a circus of a different shape?